LVMH shares hit record high after strong sales figures

-PARIS (Reuters) - LVMH’s shares rose to record highs on Wednesday after the world’s biggest luxury goods company posted sales figures that showed it had bounced back far more quickly than expected in early 2021.
+LVMH's (LVMH.PA) shares rose to record highs on Wednesday after the world's biggest luxury goods company posted sales figures that showed it had bounced back far more quickly than expected in early 2021. read more

-LVMH shares were up by 2.7% in early session trading, hitting new record levels, and also lifting up the shares of rival luxury goods companies such as Kering and Hermes.
+LVMH shares were up by 2.7% in early session trading, hitting new record levels, and also lifting up the shares of rival luxury goods companies such as Kering (PRTP.PA) and Hermes (HRMS.PA).

 Late on Tuesday, LVMH posted first-quarter revenues that even exceeded 2019 levels, before the pandemic.